SAP-samples/s4hana-mc-xml-file-splitter/README.md

 The folder contains a compiled executable file that you can already use.
 4. The src folder:
 Contains the Python source code which you can download and compile.
+5. The doc folder:
+Contains the guideline on the set up of Python and lib environment.

 ## Requirements
 1. A good working knowledge of the migration approach "Migrate Data Using Staging Tables", specifically with using and managing XML template files for data provisioning.